 Child care subsidies may be offered by municipalities to help with the cost of child care.
-In the City of Toronto, if you are applying for a child care subsidy, it is important that you file your Canadian income tax return as soon as you are able, in order to receive your Canada Revenue Agency, Notice of Assessment (NOA).
+International families arriving in Toronto can apply for subsidy immediately, but once you file income tax you must then share your Notice of Assessment (NOA).
 Once you apply, you will be put on the wait list for a child care fee subsidy.
 When the child care subsidy office contacts you they will request a copy of The Notice of Assessment to consider your eligibility for subsidy in the City of Toronto.
 The Toronto child care subsidy office main information contact number is 416-338-8888 (press option #2 for child care).

 Other municipalities generally will only offer child care subsidies to help Canadian citizens, landed immigrants or refugees with the cost of child care.